 Ironstone Vineyards is a place that transports you through history for a few hours.
 This family-owned winery, founded by John Kaust in 1995, offers multiple activities.

 FUN FACT: If you have a chance to explore the Ironstone Vineyards wine caves, you’ll see the waterfall they use to control humidity and maintain the ideal temperatures for aging their reserve wines.

 Ironstone’s heritage museum houses the largest single piece of gold mined since the 1880s.
 Found near Jamestown in 1992, this 44-pound monstrosity is enveloped in a glass display case, allowing you to admire it from all angles.

 As an ode to the area’s history, Ironstone has an extensive outdoor gold mining museum with a water wheel, flume and carts.
-If you want to explore more gold rush era history, my California Gold Rush Towns post provides the highlights to see in seven gold country towns.
+If you want to explore more gold rush era history, my California Gold Rush Towns post provides the highlights to see in ten gold country towns.